PGY1 - East Carolina University Department of Family Medicine

 The resident will participate in a teaching development series.
 Teaching skills will be applied during the Nonprescription Therapeutics course for second-year Doctor of Pharmacy students in didactic and case discussion sessions.
 The resident will co-precept Campbell University fourth-year student pharmacists who are completing a required geriatric rotation during the nursing home and ambulatory geriatric clinic portions of the program.
 The resident will present a continuing education seminar to pharmacists.
 There are opportunities to present lectures, topics at noon conference, and journal clubs.
 A certificate will be awarded to residents who complete the teaching development series.

 The resident will develop and complete a research project.
-The results will be presented at the Southeastern Residency Conference and elsewhere as appropriate.
+The results will be presented at a residency conference and elsewhere as appropriate.

 Educational sessions are integrated with family medicine residents and geriatric fellows at the practice site as well as with other pharmacy residents at Campbell University.